easytarget/MQ-Pro-IO/GPIO-examples.md

 ## General Purpose GPIO (digital read/write)
 ***todo***, Controlling using python + lgpio.

 For now; look at the great guide here: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/

 ### Status LED notes:
 The onboard (blue) status LED is attached to gpio `PD18`, and can be controlled via the sys tree:
-- PD18 is also used as the LED_PWM pin on the DSI/LVDS output

 `$ sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on